29 Oct 2018

 Coaching or Mentoring?

 As I suggested before, you could limit your coachee by your own limiting beliefs and your own model of the world, which is another reason not to make suggestions.
-Consider this, if you are making suggestions you may be formulating plans in your mind about actions the coachee could take, if you are doing this you will not be listening to what the coachee is saying, instead you will be pushing your own agenda.
+Consider this, if you are making suggestions you may be formulating plans in your mind about actions the trainee could take, if you are doing this you will not be listening to what the trainee is saying, instead you will be pushing your own agenda.

 The mentoring of junior and middle managers may involve answering questions such as, “how do I get noticed and promoted?”, whereas an executive might be asking how they can develop or build a leadership team or “What do I want from my life/career?”.